phillipoertel/hibiscus-ruby/README.markdown

 	  password: 'your hibiscus server password'
 	}

-	# get the list known accounts
+	# get all known accounts
 	p Hibiscus::Account.new.all

 ## API Documentation